 Land disturbance is clearing, grading or any related work which results in removal of the natural site vegetation or destruction of the root zone or otherwise results in leaving the ground surface exposed to soil erosion through the action of wind or water.

-Land disturbance activities involving MORE than thirty (30) cubic yards of earth/soil moved and MORE than two thousand (2,000) square feet of disturbed area providing the land disturbance activity is for the improvement of the property.
+Land disturbance activities involving MORE than thirty (30) cubic yards of earth/soil moved and MORE than two thousand (2,000) square feet of disturbed area providing the land disturbance activity is for the improvement of the property require a permit.
 Ordinance number 5551 requires a storm water management plan accompany any project disturbing 2,000 square feet of area.